1945 Baseball Hall of Fame balloting

-Two players were still living when elected in 1945, Fred Clarke (left) and Hugh Duffy.
+Inductees Fred Clarke (left) and Hugh Duffy, the only two players who were still living when elected in 1945.

 Elections to the Baseball Hall of Fame for 1945 included the first regular election conducted in three years and a strong response to criticism of the slow pace of honors.
 The Baseball Writers' Association of America (BBWAA) voted by mail to select from recent players, and elected no one.
 The Old Timers Committee responded by electing the biggest class yet, ten people.
 The selections by the Committee, announced in April 1945, were: Roger Bresnahan, Dan Brouthers, Fred Clarke, Jimmy Collins, Ed Delahanty, Hugh Duffy, Hughie Jennings, King Kelly, Jim O'Rourke, and Wilbert Robinson.

 After the baseball centennial and grand opening of the Hall of Fame in 1939, the BBWAA had determined to vote only every third year.
 After electing three players that year, it elected one in 1942 and none in 1945.
 New rules now provided that the writers would return to voting on recent players annually.